streamr-dev/streamr-specs/PROTOCOL.md

  `rsaPublicKey`| `string` | The RSA public key of the requestor.
 The response will be encrypted for this public key.
  `groupKeyIds`| `array`   | An array of strings containing the `groupKeyIds` that are being requested.

-Example of a `GroupKeyRequest` including the rest of the `Stream Layer` fields:
+Example of a `GroupKeyRequest` including the rest of the `Stream Protocol` fields:

 ```
 [32, [...msgIdFields], [...msgRefFields], 28, 0, 0, null, "[\"requestId\", \"streamId\", \"rsaPublicKey\", [\"keyId\"]]", null, 2, "0x29c057786Fa..."]